Analysis | Political divisions are increasingly stronger than family bonds

-Some relatives of Rep. Adam Kizinger (R.-Ill.) wrote a letter to him after he voted to impeach Trump that illustrates this, in scathing terms.
+Some relatives of Rep. Adam Kinzinger (R.-Ill.) wrote a letter to him after he voted to impeach Trump that illustrates this, in scathing terms.
 The note, which the New York Times published Monday, described how “embarrassing” he is to the family name and accused him of turning his back on Christian principles.

 “We are thoroughly disgusted with you!!” relatives wrote in a two-page letter.
-“And, oh, by the way, we are calling for your removal from office.”
+“And, oh, by the way, we are calling for your removal from office!”

 Last month, the siblings of Rep. Paul A. Gosar (R-Ariz.) wrote to a Democratic lawmaker to have their Trump-supporting brother expelled from Congress, saying that his comments helped incite the Capitol riot that left five people dead.

-“When you talk about what happened the other day, you’re talking about treason,” Tim Gosar wrote in a letter to Rep. Raúl Grijalva (D-Ariz.).
+“When you talk about what happened the other day, you’re talking about treason,” Tim Gosar wrote in a letter to Rep. Raúl M. Grijalva (D-Ariz.).
 “You’re talking about overthrowing the government.
 That’s what this is.
 If that doesn’t rise to the level of expulsion, what does?”

 Trump’s own family isn’t immune from this.
 Mary Trump, the niece of the former president who wrote a best-selling book about how her family dynamic created the former commander in chief, tweeted her support for Trump’s conviction before his Senate trial.